Access for Disabled Visitors

 - Africa Alive! offers discounted entry for any guests who are registered disabled

 - Any guest requesting a disabled ticket will be asked to provide documentation to validate their need for the disabled discount.
-This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA.
+This could be in the form of a blue badge, staff must have access to the part of the badge with the photograph on, a letter from a recognised authority or a bank statement confirming the customer is in receipt of DLA or PIP.
 Once validation has been received the ticket will be processed in the normal manner

 - If the guest requests the need for a carer, as long as the above criteria has been met, a discounted carer ticket can be purchased alongside a disabled persons ticket.
 Only 1 carer ticket may be purchased per disabled ticket